 Case in point, Which FilterMag to use for my past F70 Yamaha (see below) It was kind of confusing which one I needed.
 It was/is on those engines a small Oil Filter.
 This and not a ton of clearance and really, only one FilterMag will fit on the bottom of the filter which is fine for me and that install configuration had worked very well on my prior Honda Outboard for many years.

-So I called FilterMag Technical (great staff, always willing to help by the way!) and they did not have (and still do not) a catalog for Outboard engines...
-So, after sending them a picture of my oil filter for my then 2013 Yamaha F70, they advised it needed the SS-250 model and it just fit!
+So I called FilterMag Technical (great staff, always willing to help!), and they did not have (and still do not) a catalog for Outboard engines...
+So, after sending them a picture of my oil filter for my then 2013 Yamaha F70, they advised it needed the SS-250 model, and it just fit!

-As you can see from the Yamaha F70 example picture above though, there is just not a lot of clearance to install a FilterMag.
-Matter of fact, really not a lot of clearance to get a good grip on that Oil filter and twist it back off.
+As you can see from the Yamaha F70 example picture above though, there is not a lot of clearance to install a FilterMag.
+As a matter of fact, there is not much clearance to get a good grip on that Oil filter and twist it back off.
 So, be mindful of how that filter is installed!
 One (could) have an issue getting one that is overly tight swapped out, and you need a combination of both Force and Finesse (let's say more Finesse in this case) when installing the new Oil Filter for sure 😊

 Now, to help you find the one that may fit since they do not have a catalog for Outboards created as of yet.
 What you can do is measure it OR secure the part number of your present Oil Filter and see if you can cross-match it with one of the Filter models listed on this page on the FilterMag site by clicking Here

 What if you have a cartridge type of filter you ask?
 Well, it is not going to be as easy, but possible to still employ One or Two of them (again clearance is the key) on the cartridge filter housing via other install methods you can find out more about how to do such by clicking Here